 There are a variety of different concretes, and a lot of different strengths of each type of concrete.
 The strength of concrete you will need to use for your foundation will be decided by a geological engineer’s report.

-You can always go higher and above the recommend strength, but never can go under the recommended strength.
-You run the risk of failing your building permit if you go under what has been recommended for your foundation and will then have to redo the whole foundation, which is going to be costly and take a lot of time to redo.
+You can always go higher and above the recommend strength, but never under the recommended strength.
+You run the risk of failing your building permit if you go under what has been recommended for your foundation and will then have to redo the whole foundation, costing more money and time.

 The scale we’ll use to describe the different types of concrete is the megapascal (MPa), which is a x100000 multiple of the pascal unit which is the SI unit for pressure.